 (b) Mills (1/10 cent) per kilowatt-hour.

-Outlook [to come]
+Outlook

-Transportation Services should continue to provide stable earnings and cash flows during 2001, including steady growth over 2000 levels.

-On November 8, 1999, Enron announced that it had entered into an agreement to sell Portland General to Sierra PacificResources.
-The transaction closed is expected to close in early 2001.
-See Note 2 to the Consolidated Financial Statements.
+Enron Transportation Services is expected to provide stable earnings and cash flows during 2001.
+The four major natural gas pipelines have strong competitive positions in their respective markets as a result of efficient operating practices, competitive rates and favorable market conditions.
+Enron Transportation Services will continue to pursue demand-driven expansion opportunities.
+Florida Gas expects to complete an expansion that will increase throughput by 198 MMcf/d by mid 2001.
+Florida Gas has received preliminary approval from the Federal Energy Regulatory Commission for an expansion of 428 MMcf/d, expected to be completed by mid-2002, and is also pursuing an expasion of 150 MMcf/d that is expected to be completed in 2003.
+Transwestern completed an expasion of 140 MMcf/d in May 2000 and is pursuing an expansion of 50 MMcf/d that could be completed in 2001 and an additional expansion of up to 200 MMcf/d that could be completed in 2003.
+Northern Border Partners is evaluating the development of a 325 mile, 500 MMcf/d pipeline to connect natural gas production in Wyoming to the Northern Border Pipeline in Montana with completion expected in late 2003.

+In 2001, Portland General anticipates the purchased power and fuel costs to remain at historically high levels.
+Portland General has submitted a request with the OPUC to recover the anticipated cost increase through a rate adjustment.
+Enron’s sale of Portland General to Sierra Pacific is expected to close in 2001.

 Wholesale Services

-Enron’s wholesale business (Enron Wholesale) includes its wholesale energy businesses around the world.
-Enron Wholesale operates in developed markets such as North America and Europe, as well as developing or newly deregulating markets including South America, India and Japan.

 Enron builds its wholesale businesses through the creation of networks involving asset ownership, contractual access to third-party assets and market-making activities.
-Each market in whichEnron Wholesale operates utilizes these components in a slightly different manner and is at a different stage of development.
-This network strategy has enabledEnron Wholesale to establish a leading position in its markets.
-Enron Wholesale’s activities are categorized into two business lines: (a) Commodity Sales and Services and (b) Assets and Investments.
+Each market in which Wholesale Services operates utilizes these components in a slightly different manner and is at a different stage of development.
+This network strategy has enabled Wholesale Services to establish a leading position in its markets.
+Wholesale Services’ activities are categorized into two business lines: (a) Commodity Sales and Services and (b) Assets and Investments.
 Activities may be integrated into a bundled product offering for Enron’s customers.

-Enron Wholesale manages its portfolio of contracts and assets in order to maximize value, minimize the associated risks and provide overall liquidity.
-In doing so,Enron Wholesale uses portfolio and risk management disciplines, including offsetting or hedging transactions, to manage exposures to market price movements (commodities, interest rates, foreign currencies and equities).
-Additionally,Enron Wholesale manages its liquidity and exposure to third-party credit risk through monetization of its contract portfolio or third-party insurance contracts.
-Enron Wholesale also sells interests in certain investments and other assets to improve liquidity and overall return, the timing of which is dependent on market conditions and management’s expectations of the investment’s value.
+Wholesale Services manages its portfolio of contracts and assets in order to maximize value, minimize the associated risks and provide overall liquidity.
+In doing so, Wholesale Services uses portfolio and risk management disciplines, including offsetting or hedging transactions, to manage exposures to market price movements (commodities, interest rates, foreign currencies and equities).
+Additionally, Wholesale Services manages its liquidity and exposure to third-party credit risk through monetization of its contract portfolio or third-party insurance contracts.
+Wholesale Services also sells interests in certain investments and other assets to improve liquidity and overall return, the timing of which is dependent on market conditions and management’s expectations of the investment’s value.

 The following table reflects IBIT for each business line: